-He played 10 Bundesliga matches in half a season with the 2002 Champions League finalists before joining Everton in July 2021.
+He played 10 Bundesliga matches in half a season with the 2002 Champions League finalists before completing his Goodison move.

 The player, who signed a three-year Everton contract with the option for a fourth year, represented England at every level from Under-18 to Under-21.